ptliddle/swifty-json-schema/README.md

 ### Adding Property Descriptions

-You can add descriptions to properties using the `SchemaInfo` property wrapper:
+You can add descriptions to properties using the `JSONSchemaMetadata` property wrapper:

 ```swift
 struct UserProfile: ProducesJSONSchema {